JordiCarreraVentura/concordancer/README.md

 -l| int| Specified a window of 'int' words preceding the match to be returned as part of the concordance.
 -r| int| Like '-l' for words following the match.
 -q| None| Prints total number of input records and matches when EOF is reached.
--x| string| Wraps the next argument as '^argument$' when compiling it into as a regular expression to be searched.
+-x| string| Does *not* wrap the next argument as '^argument$' when compiling it as a regular expression (i.e., if this option is not used, the search terms *will be* wrapped and matched from beginning to end, with no partial matches).